Improving Sample Efficiency in Multi-Agent Reinforcement Learning for Simulated Football Games via Exploration: Introduction

 Recently, \gls{marl} has been employed as game-AI in multi-player and multi-character game environments, where cooperation and competition are common challenges facing human players and bots alike \cite{vinyals2019grandmaster_league_sp,xu2024higher}.
 A notable example is AlphaStar, which successfully applied \gls{marl} in the real-time strategy video game \textit{StarCraft~II} \cite{vinyals2019grandmaster_league_sp}.
 Another use-case for \gls{marl} is controlling a team of football players in a game \cite{kurach2020gfootball,lin2023tizero}.
 Football is a useful testbed for multi-agent control methods, as it encapsulates the challenges of strategy, cooperation, and competition.
 Moreover, it has proven difficult to create human-like, emergent and representative team-based behavior for football via hand-crafted and scripted methods, which often fail to adapt dynamically to new situations \cite{lara-cabrera_game_2015}.

 Many notable \gls{marl} methods have been proposed that successfully learn useful policies for different domains \cite{xu2024higher,lin2023tizero}.
 However, many of these methods suffer from poor sample efficiency, ultimately leading to excessive training times for reaching gameplay-suitable policies.
 For example, in the work by Lin et al. \cite{lin2023tizero}, the authors report a training time of $\sim 40$ days across hundreds of processors.
-In this work, we recognize this as a significant drawback of such methods which inhibits their tractability in industrial settings where rapid iteration on the resulting behaviors is essential.
+In this work, we recognize this as a significant drawback of such methods which inhibits their tractability in traditional game development settings where rapid iteration is essential.
 We further hypothesize that the sample efficiency of these methods can be improved via \textit{better exploration}, and thus we tackle the problem from this perspective.
-We later support this hypothesis via extensive experimental results.
+Our contribution here is empirical, i.e., we investigate this hypothesis through extensive experiments and ablations that showcase how better exploration translates into sample-efficiency gains, exhibited within the challenging team-based football domain.
+Additionally, we limit the scope and duration of our experiments here to a few days rather than multiple weeks or long horizons such as 40 days, due to our focus on a more rapid and practical development framework.

-The overall goal of this work is to improve the sample efficiency of \gls{marl}.
-We focus on improving \textit{TiZero}, a state-of-the-art algorithm for team-based football game-AI \cite{lin2023tizero}.
-Specifically, besides methodological and architectural changes, we propose two different exploration-promoting reward extensions to TiZero: (1) an exploration bonus in the form of \Gls{rnd} \cite{burda2018rnd}, and (2) a \Gls{ssir} \cite{devidze2022exploration_based_reward_shaping}.
-We apply the aforementioned techniques, originally proposed for single-agent \gls{rl}, to \gls{marl}, and train and evaluate the resulting methods in the football environment provided by \Gls{grf} \cite{kurach2020gfootball} and report both training statistics and qualitative gameplay metrics against a heuristic AI.
+Thus, we focus on improving \textit{TiZero}, a state-of-the-art multi-agent algorithm for team-based football game-AI \cite{lin2023tizero}.
+Specifically, besides methodological and architectural changes, we propose a different exploration-promoting reward extension to TiZero: utilizing an exploration bonus in the form of \Gls{rnd} \cite{burda2018rnd}.
+We apply this technique, originally proposed for single-agent \gls{rl}, to \gls{marl}, and train and evaluate the resulting methods in the football environment provided by \Gls{grf} \cite{kurach2020gfootball} and report both training statistics and qualitative gameplay metrics against a heuristic AI.
 Fig.~\ref{fig:grf-screenshot} shows a screenshot of the environment.